sn1218/Audio-Classification/README.md

 ### Tools and Libraries
 This project was implemented in Python and utilised several key libraries, including:

-* pandas and numpy for data manipulation
+* pandas and numpy: For data manipulation
-* matplotlib and seaborn for visualisation
+* matplotlib and seaborn: For visualising the data
-* librosa for audio processing and feature extraction
+* librosa: For extracting audio features such as MFCCs, Mel spectrograms, chroma vectors, and tonnetz
-* tensorflow for constructing and training the neural network
+* tensorflow: For constructing and training the neural network

 ### Dataset
 The project uses the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification), which contains 1,000 audio files, each 30 seconds long, classified into 10 genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.

+The data is sourced from Kaggle using the Kaggle API.

 #### Data Preprocessing
-To prepare the dataset for the CNN model:
+To prepare the data for training, the following steps were performed:

 * Data cleaning: Corrupted or unreadable files were removed to ensure a clean dataset.
-* Feature extraction: MFCCs, Mel spectrograms, chroma vectors, and tonnetz features were extracted using librosa.
+* Feature extraction: Multiple audio features were extracted using librosa, including:
+  * MFCCs (Mel-frequency cepstral coefficients)
+  * Mel spectrograms
+  * Chroma vectors
+  * Tonnetz features (tonal centroid features)
-* Feature summarisation: Statistical features such as minimum, maximum, and mean values were calculated from the extracted features and used as input for the CNN model.
+* Feature summarisation: For each extracted feature, statistics such as minimum, maximum, and mean were computed.
+These were used as inputs to the CNN model.

 ### Model Architeture
-This CNN model is designed to classify audio tracks into genres based on features extracted from the MFCC, Mel spectogram, chroma vector, and tonnetz feature graphs.
-Here's an overview of the layers:
+This CNN model classifies audio tracks into genres by processing the extracted features.
+Here's a high-level overview of the layers:

-* Convolutional Layer 1: Detects basic audio features from the Mel spectrogram input.
+* Convolutional Layer 1: Detects basic audio features from the inputs.
 * Max Pooling Layer 1: Reduces the size of the feature map to retain important information and reduce complexity.
-* Dropout Layer: Helps prevent overfitting by randomly disabling a fraction of neurons during training.
+* Dropout Layer: Reduces overfitting by randomly deactivating some neurons during training.
 * Convolutional Layer 2: Learns more complex patterns from the audio data.
 * Max Pooling Layer 2: Further reduces the size of the feature map.
-* Dropout Layer: Adds further regularization to improve model generalization.
+* Dropout Layer: Adds further regularisation to improve model generalisation.
 * Convolutional Layer 3: Captures even higher-level patterns in the audio features.
 * Max Pooling Layer 3: Reduces dimensionality before flattening.
 * Dropout Layer: Another layer to prevent overfitting.
 * Flatten Layer: Converts the 2D feature maps into a 1D vector to prepare for the dense (fully connected) layers.
-* Dense Layer: A fully connected layer that uses the learned patterns for classification.
+* Dense Layer: A fully connected layer that learns the relationship between the patterns and genres.
-* Dropout Layer: Final regularization before the output.
+* Dropout Layer: Final regularisation before the output.
-* Output Layer: Classifies the audio track into one of the 10 genre categories using a softmax function.
+* Output Layer: Classifies the track into one of the 10 genre categories using a softmax activation function.

   ![Model Architecture](https://github.com/user-attachments/assets/a5bff676-8fbe-4e7a-9c9e-d0299a0c2a6f)